South Palo Alto Bike/Ped Connectivity

 Project Description

-The South Palo Alto Bike/Ped Connectivity Project will identify locations and design concepts where two new grade-separated bicycle and pedestrian pathways across the Caltrain corridor may be constructed.
+The South Palo Alto Bike/Ped Connectivity Project will identify locations and design concepts where new grade-separated bicycle and pedestrian pathways across the Caltrain corridor may be constructed.
 Creating a path above or below the tracks in south Palo Alto (south of Oregon Expressway) will improve bicycle and pedestrian connectivity in support of the City's mobility and sustainability goals.
 This Project will engage with the community to select preferred crossing locations, designs, and network improvements, and develop an implementation plan and funding strategy for future construction.

 Project Study Area